 While resistance is caused by how fast the flywheel spins, drag is affected by the amount of air that passes through the flywheel.
-The more air passes through the fan, the more drag you will feel, and the more difficult it will be for your muscles.
+The more air passes through the more drag you will feel and the more difficult will be for your muscles.
 Consequently, less air passing through means less drag.

-If you’ve ever rode on a bicycle before, which we're assuming you have, it’s like switching the gears of your bicycle up and down.
+If you’ve ever ridden on a bicycle before, it’s like switching the gears of your bicycle up and down.
 You’re not really changing the level of resistance you get, but you’re still changing the way the imaginary boat feels when you row.

 If you turn the damper all the way up to 10, you’ll feel like rowing a huge, heavy boat that’s practically impossible to tip over without the help of Mother Nature.
 It takes a lot of muscle work and will quickly make you tired.